-Mayrhofen is one of the largest interlinked ski resorts.
+Mayrhofen is one of the largest interlinked ski resorts in the Tyrol.
 You can enjoy winter walks on well-maintained footpaths, cross-country skiing in glorious sunshine or fun sports including snow-tubing, skidoo and snowshoe trekking.
 Mayrhofen ski resort has 204km of stunning piste for you to explore on your winter ski getaway.